How to do your Metamask taxes in 2022

 When importing transactions from Metamask, understanding them can sometimes be complex or confusing.
 Below are common happenings that require some extra attention:

-Decentralized trades can sometimes include three or more cryptocurrencies in the same transaction, making it risky for Divly to match the correct value of each traded token.
+Decentralized trades can sometimes include three or more currencies in the same transaction, making it risky for Divly to match the correct value of each traded token.
 For example, a user may use PancakeSwap to exchange 1 BNB for five different tokens in the same trade.
 This makes it hard for Divly to understand how much of the 1 BNB was technically traded for each token.
 In these cases they are imported as deposits and withdrawals.
 The tax effect is the same as if it were a trade, excluding transaction fee deduction.
-You can choose to manually split the trades up or leave it as is.
+You can choose to manually split the trades up or leave it as is.transactions page.

 Smaller obscure tokens imported may have the same currency abbreviation as another larger more common cryptocurrency.
 For example, the currency abbreviation BIT is shared with multiple cryptocurrencies.
 Divly uses the pricing information for the largest one which may not correspond to the token you used.
 To fix this change the Value in local currency on the affected transactions.